arlofonseca/fivem-parking/README.md

 #### `/v list` _(alias: `/vl`, `/vg`)_

 - This interface provides an in-depth overview, displaying a list of your owned vehicles along with their status, and offers an option to track them.
 Choosing a vehicle from this list will cause it to reappear at the location where you initiated the `/v buy` command.
 It's crucial to note that this feature does not permit the removal of vehicles in the 'impound' state by default; instead, it prompts you to retrieve such vehicles from the designated static impound location unless configured differently.

-#### `/v impound` _(optional)_ _(alias: `/vi`)_

-- An extra interface that presents a list of all owned vehicles currently impounded (identical to the interface shown when configured to a static location).
-This command operates exclusively when `shared.impound.static` is set to `false`.
-If you opt to set `shared.impound.static` as `false`, selecting a vehicle from this list will cause it to spawn at the location where you executed `/v buy`, rather than the general location of the vehicle impound (the vector4 defined at `shared.impound.location`).

 #### `/v stats` _(alias: `/vs`)_